Kings of Leon: First albums and critical recognition: 2003–2006

-The Followills' debut album, Youth and Young Manhood, was released in the UK in July 2003 and in the United States that August.
+The Followills' debut album, Youth & Young Manhood, was released in the UK in July 2003 and in the United States that August.
 The album was recorded between Sound City Studios in Los Angeles and Shangri-La Studios in Malibu, California.
 It was produced by Angelo Petraglia and Ethan Johns.
 According to Rolling Stone magazine, the band's retro-chic look and blend of Southern boogie and gritty garage rock inspired comparisons to both Lynyrd Skynyrd and The Strokes.
 The album became a sensation in the UK and Ireland, where NME declared it "one of the best debut albums of the last 10 years" and The Guardian described the band as "the kind of authentic, hairy rebels the Rolling Stones longed to be".
 The album still failed to make any significant impact in the US, where reviews were generally lukewarm and the modern rock audience was generally uninterested.
 In the United States, Youth and Young Manhood sold only 100,000 copies, compared with the 750,000 copies it moved abroad.

 The band's second album, Aha Shake Heartbreak, was released in the UK in October 2004 and in the United States in February 2005.
 Building on the Southern-infused garage rock of their first album, the album broadened the band's domestic and international audience.
 The album was again produced by Angelo Petraglia and Ethan Johns.
 "The Bucket", "Four Kicks", and "King of the Rodeo" were all released as singles, with "The Bucket" rising into the Top 20 in Britain.
 "Taper Jean Girl" was also used in the 2007 film Disturbia and the film Cloverfield in 2008.
 The band garnered accolades from several of their rock peers, including Elvis Costello, and also toured with U2, Bob Dylan and Pearl Jam during 2005 and 2006.